Line Corporation

+Line Corporation (LINE株式会社, LINE Kabushiki gaisha) was a Japanese internet company headquartered in Shinjuku, Tokyo, best known for the messaging app Line.
+It was majority-owned by the South Korean internet company Naver from 2013 to 2021.
+From March 2021 it was a wholly owned subsidiary of Z Holdings, which was in turn controlled by A Holdings Corporation, a joint venture in which SoftBank Corp. and Naver each held a 50% stake.

+On the 1 October 2023, Line Corporation transferred its Japanese business to LY Corporation and was renamed Z Intermediate Global Corporation, itself becoming a subsidiary of LY Corporation.
+It continues to hold the group's overseas subsidiaries under the new name.

 History

 Line Corporation was founded on September 4, 2000, as Hangame Japan as a part of Hangame, a South Korean game company owned by NHN at the time.
 In August 2003, the company was renamed to NHN Japan.

 In 2007 Naver established another Japanese subsidiary Naver Japan, which managed the Naver search engine in Japan before its demise.
 Naver Japan acquired Livedoor in 2010.

 In 2012, Naver merged the three entities (NHN Japan, Naver Japan, Livedoor) into a new subsidiary known as NHN Japan.

 On April 1, 2013, the company changed its name and traded as Line Corporation.
 Later that same year, NHN split into two companies, Naver Corporation and NHN Entertainment Corporation and the latter created a new NHN Japan Corporation subsidiary.

 In July 2016, Line Corporation held IPOs on both the New York Stock Exchange and the Tokyo Stock Exchange.